Selected bibliography on the story at http://www.wsu.edu/~campbelld/amlit/bartle.htm

 2. Before introducing Bartleby, the narrator introduces us to three other workers: Turkey, Nippers, and Ginger Nut.
 What are they like?
 What is the purpose of introducing them first?
 How does the narrator's response to them (and his forbearance with their faults) shape the reader's reactions to what follows?

 3. What part do the setting and the subtitle ("A Story of Wall Street") play in the story?
 Why does the narrator so frequently mention walls, screens, windows, and views?
 Why does Bartleby stare out the window or lurk behind a screen?
-In what ways does the narrator's characterization of him as a "fixture," a "pillar of salt," or "the last column of a ruined temple" help the reader to see him as a structural object-a piece of furniture or of architecture-rather than as a human being?
+In what ways does the narrator's characterization of him as a "fixture" or "the last column of a ruined temple" help the reader to see him as a structural object-a piece of furniture or of architecture-rather than as a human being?
+In what way does this transformation into objects cause the narrator to see himself as a "a "pillar of salt"?

 4. What kind of person is Bartleby?
 Why might he say "I would prefer not to" instead of "I will not"?
 What kinds of appeals does the narrator make to Bartleby, and how does Bartleby deflect them?